MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 To load the debugging demo webpage that's shown above, navigate to [The basic approach to using a debugger](#the-basic-approach-to-using-a-debugger), below.

-## Using the Navigator pane to navigate files
+## Using the Navigator pane to select files

 Use the **Navigator** pane (on the left) to navigate among the resources that are returned from the server to construct the current webpage.
 Select files, images, and other resources, and view their paths.